DocsInternal-Kore/docs/docs/xo/searchai/content-sources/connectors/sharepoint.md

 ## Advanced Content Filtering

-In addition to choosing one or more sites for content ingestion, Search AI provides the flexibility to selectively ingest content by allowing you to apply custom filtering rules.
-These rules help control which content is ingested, improving relevance and efficiency.
-To do this, navigate to the **Advanced Filter** tab.
-Here, you can define your filtering rules using the fields provided.
+In addition to selecting sites, Search AI allows you to apply custom filtering rules to selectively ingest content.
+To configure filters, navigate to the Advanced Filter tab and define your rules using the following fields.

-* **Site**: Select the site on which filtering is to be done.
+* **Site**: Select the site on which filtering is to be applied.
-* **Content-Type**: Select the type of content from the site, such as articles or files.
+* **Content-Type**: Select the type of content: All, Articles, or Files.

 Use the following fields to set up conditions for the filtering rules.